 “HIV is still a real and serious disease.
 But with the right treatment and care, people living with HIV can expect to live as long as the average person,” said Glen Pietrandoni, pharmacist and senior director of virology, specialty products and services at Walgreens.
 “So it’s important to take control of your health by getting a test and learning your status.
 If negative, there are now prevention options like PrEP, which can help prevent you from getting HIV if you are exposed to the virus.
 If positive, getting into care early makes a big difference in the long run.”

-I Got Tested: What’s Next?, an informational guide available in both English and Spanish from Greater Than AIDS and Walgreens, will be distributed at hundreds of HIV-specialized pharmacies and through local partners in June.
+I Got Tested: What’s Next?, an informational guide available in both English and Spanish from Greater Than HIV and Walgreens, will be distributed at hundreds of HIV-specialized pharmacies and through local partners in June.
 The guide includes information about the benefits of early treatment and PrEP.